with tips for cycling & hiking

 On the delayed journey back, we met everything from trailers stacked with hay to linesmen repairing overhead electric cables and anyone who has been to Pembrokeshire will know that these lanes are very narrow, but then the bus drops you right outside your motorhome at the campsite at Cwmdig Water.

-Shortly after you reach the sheltered harbour of Abercastle, another one of those stunningly beautiful inlets, which are very much a feature of this coast. .This harbour is also famous for the first single handed Atlantic crossing from Massachusetts in 1876 by Alfred Johnson.
+Shortly after turning right on the coastal path, you reach the sheltered harbour of Abercastle, another one of those stunningly beautiful inlets, which are very much a feature of this coast. .This harbour is also famous for the first single handed Atlantic crossing from Massachusetts in 1876 by Alfred Johnson.

 Passing through the bay of Aber Mawr you then continue to one of the more rugged parts of the coastal path before reaching a short section of road at the youth hostel.
 As I passed the hostel, talking to myself I observed that I had not seen a peregrine on this section of the coastal path.
 As we descended in the direction of the iron age fort, lo and behold a peregrine, which very obligingly remained perched on the cliff top for a good 20 minutes and my day was made.